oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 ## Recap

-With this article we have explored some of important improvements introduced into C# versions 8 and 9.
-What we learned:
+In this article, you have explored some of the important improvements introduced into C# versions 8 and 9.
+What you learned:

 - **Immutability**: Init-Only Properties, Records, Positional Records, Static Local Functions
-- **Default Interface Methods**: Non Breaking Interface Augmentation
+- **Default Interface Methods**: Non-Breaking Interface Augmentation
 - **Pattern Matching**: Switch Expression, Type Check Pattern, Property Pattern
 - **Compactness**: Indices and Ranges, Null Coalescing, Target Type Inference
 - **Type Extensibility**: Covariant Returns, Enumerability By Extensions